thanasisn/CM_21_GLB/README.md

 This is a non real-time precessing procedure of the data of an CM-21 instrument, measuring the Global/Total whole sky Irradiance.

-This is used as operational procedures.
+This is used in operational procedures.

+Plots and reports can be found here: [thanasisn.netlify.app/3-data_display](https://thanasisn.netlify.app/3-data_display)

 Features:
 - Convert CM-21 instrument signal data to Global Irradiance.